-The good news?
 Lake Louise Ski Resort opens up in November, and there is plenty of early-season skiing fun to be had.
 The other good news?
 It’s the locals season in Banff National Park.
 The summer tourists are gone, and the holiday tourists have yet to arrive, so it’s a tranquil time to visit Lake Louise and go skiing at the resort.

 Don’t forget to check out the Lake Louise Alpine Ski World Cup, which happens the last weekend of November and the first weekend of December!

 Can You Visit Lake Moraine in November?

 Moraine Lake road closes in mid-October, so if you want to visit Moraine Lake in November, you’ll either have to bike yourself up the 14 km road if there is no snow on the road (or use a fat bike) or snowshoe or ski in.
 This is really only best reserved for those who are comfortable and confident in the Canadian Rockies, as it can be dangerous.

 If you decide to make the trek, you need to take precautions as the road crosses a few avalanche chutes that can become dangerous in the winter.
 Having an avalanche course under your belt, knowing how to assess avalanches, and being geared up with the right equipment (beacon, probe, shovel) is important for going back into the Lake Moraine area during November.